abinit/abinit/doc/tutorial/gstore.md

 !!! important

     Not all the e-ph calculations are compatible with the little group filtering.
-    Please check the documentation or run small test calculations before firing big calculations.
+    Please check the documentation and/or run small test calculations before firing big calculations.

 Now we turn to the problem of selecting the bands that enter the e-ph matrix elements.
 Several options are available, each tailored to simplify a different type of calculation.
 Let us begin with the default behavior.
-If no specific option is provided in the input file, ABINIT computes **all** matrix elements with m and n ranging from 1 up to [[nband]].
+If no specific option is provided in the input file, ABINIT computes **all** matrix elements with $m$ and $n$ ranging from 1 up to [[nband]].
 Clearly, this is rarely what you actually want: not all these transitions are needed to compute the final physical properties.
-However, ABINIT cannot (yet) read your mind, so you must **explicitly** specify the band ranges in the input.
+However, ABINIT cannot (yet) read your mind, so you must **explicitly** specify the band ranges in the input file.

-The most basic variable is [[gstore_brange]], which defines the range of the m and n indices (for each spin channel when [[nsppol]] = 2).
+The most basic variable is [[gstore_brange]], which defines the range of the $m$ and $n$ indices (for each spin channel when [[nsppol]] = 2).
 [[gstore_brange]] gives you full control over the bands to include, but it is not always the most convenient option — especially when the relevant contributions to the physical properties come